wirewright/wirewright/man/wwml.md

 - `{- x y z}` is the same as writing `{x: false, y: false, z: false}`.
 Elements are arbitrary terms.
 - `{# a a b c}` is the same as writing `{a: 2, b: 1, c: 1}`.
 Elements are arbitrary terms.
 - `{# 100×a 5×b c}` is the same as writing `{a: 100, b: 5, c: 1}`.
 Elements are arbitrary terms. **Absence
-  of whitespace between the amount, `×`, and the term is necessary.**
+  of whitespace between the amount, `×`, and the term is mandatory.**

 ### Alloy (+)